 8. Learn to cook classic Korean foods

 If you’d like to take your knowledge of Korean food one step further, take a cooking class, where you’ll learn to prepare classics like bibimbap, kimchi, bulgogi, and Korean pancakes.
-OME Cooking Lab in Seoul offers a different class every day of the week, each focused on a different dish (e.g., street food dishes on Wednesdays, bibimbap on Fridays).
-Classes are 70,000 KRW.
+Hello K Cooking in Seoul offers a class where you’ll learn how to cook three main dishes and one stew — recipes and skills that you can bring home with you.
+Classes are 107,000 KRW.

 9. Go hiking

 Korea is an incredibly mountainous country, so hiking is a favorite pastime for locals.
 Be sure to immerse yourself in nature while visiting this lush land.
 There are even hiking spots near the bigger cities if you don’t have enough time or don’t want to venture too far afield.
 Bukhansan National Park, just outside Seoul, is a popular place to go hiking, offering panoramic views over the capital (expect crowds due to its proximity to the city, though).
-Yet with 22 national parks spread across the country, there are plenty of opportunities to escape the crowds.
+Yet with 22 national parks spread across the country, there are plenty of opportunities to escape the crowds (including lots of guided hikes if you don’t want to organize one yourself).
 For a multiday hike, the Jirisan Ridge Trek in Jirisan National Park is one of the most famous — a four-day walk from mountain shelter to mountain shelter.

 10. Wander around Seoul Olympic Park